jjc3737/JCTweetOn/README.md

 The following **optional** features are implemented:

-* [ ] User can view following / followers list through the profile
+* [X] User can view following / followers list through the profile
 * [X] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
-* [ ] When a network request is sent, user sees an [indeterminate progress indicator](http://guides.codepath.com/android/Handling-ProgressBars#progress-within-actionbar)
+* [X] When a network request is sent, user sees an [indeterminate progress indicator](http://guides.codepath.com/android/Handling-ProgressBars#progress-within-actionbar)
-* [ ] User can **"reply" to any tweet on their home timeline**
+* [X] User can **"reply" to any tweet on their home timeline**
-  * [ ] The user that wrote the original tweet is automatically "@" replied in compose
+  * [X] The user that wrote the original tweet is automatically "@" replied in compose
-* [ ] User can click on a tweet to be **taken to a "detail view"** of that tweet
+* [X] User can click on a tweet to be **taken to a "detail view"** of that tweet
- * [ ] User can take favorite (and unfavorite) or retweet actions on a tweet
+ * [X] User can take favorite (and unfavorite) or retweet actions on a tweet
-* [ ] Improve the user interface and theme the app to feel twitter branded
+* [X] Improve the user interface and theme the app to feel twitter branded
-* [ ] User can **search for tweets matching a particular query** and see results
+* [X] User can **search for tweets matching a particular query** and see results

 The following **bonus** features are implemented:

-* [ ] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
+* [X] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
-* [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce view boilerplate.
+* [X] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce view boilerplate.
-* [ ] Leverage the popular [GSON library](http://guides.codepath.com/android/Using-Android-Async-Http-Client#decoding-with-gson-library) to streamline the parsing of JSON data.
+* [X] Leverage the popular [GSON library](http://guides.codepath.com/android/Using-Android-Async-Http-Client#decoding-with-gson-library) to streamline the parsing of JSON data.
 * [ ] User can view their direct messages (or send new ones)

 The following **additional** features are implemented:

-* [X] Made reply into its own fragment
 * [X] Used persisted tweets instead of parceler and passing objects

 ## Video Walkthrough